 At the same meeting, the anatomy and scanning technique was revised by a radiologist.
 An area over biceps, away from the sulcus, was stated to be a safe area for insertion of implants.
-This is the area that the Faculty of Sexual & Reproductive Healthcare of the Royal College of Obstetrics & Gynaecologsists (FSRH) Health recommend at present.
+This is the area that the Faculty of Family Planning and Reproductive Health recommend at present.
 I totally support this as the area but it will be difficult for the faculty if the new Summaries of product Characteristics (SPC) recommends this new position on the medial aspect of the arm.
 For those of you in doubt mark an area on your arm where the new implant is to be inserted then envisage removing an implant in this area from muscle.